 Center for Business and Policy Research

 The Center for Business and Policy Research was founded in 2004 as the Business Forecasting Center.
-Since Dr. Jeffrey Michael became Director of the Business Forecasting Center in 2008, the Center has expanded its topical scope, staff, and expertise beyond economic forecasting and the Center was renamed in 2015 to better reflect its work.
-Although forecasting is no longer in the Center's name, CBPR continues to publish the California and Metro Business Forecast and it remains a core part of it work.
+Since Dr. Jeffrey Michael became Director of the Business Forecasting Center in 2008, the Center has expanded its topical scope, staff, and expertise beyond economic forecasting, and the Center was renamed in 2015 to better reflect its work.
+Although forecasting is no longer in the Center's name, CBPR continues to publish the California and Metro Business Forecast, and it remains a core part of its work.

 CBPR Recent Publications

-The California economy will maintain strong growth despite soft U.S. economic growth and a deepening drought, according to the latest projection from the Center for Business and Policy Research at the University of the Pacific.
-The latest forecast boosts its projection of 2015 job growth in California to 2.8%, up from 2.3% in the January forecast.
-With the State's unemployment rate projected to drop below 6% by the end of the year, more moderate 1.8% job growth is anticipated in 2016.
-READ MORE
+California’s economy is growing jobs faster than previously projected and will maintain solid 3% growth in real gross state product according to the latest projection from the Center for Business and Policy Research at the University of the Pacific.
+The latest forecast boosts its projection of 2015 job growth in California to 3%, up from 2.3% in the January forecast, and marking the third straight year of 3% or better job growth.

 The California economy will maintain strong growth despite soft U.S. economic growth and a deepening drought, according to the latest projection from the Center for Business and Policy Research at the University of the Pacific. more